kyma-incubator/hack-showcase/docs/github-connector/README.md

 ## Overview

-The GitHub Connector is a tool to Kyma for handling GitHub events.
-It registers GitHub API and events in the Application Registry.
-Then, it converts events incoming from connected GitHub webhooks to the format acceptable by Kyma and forwards them to the Event Bus.
-GitHub Connector handles all GitHub events.
+The GitHub Connector is a tool to Kyma for handling GitHub Events.
+It registers GitHub API and Events in the Application Registry.
+Then, it converts Events incoming from connected GitHub webhooks to the format acceptable by Kyma and forwards them to the Event Bus.
+GitHub Connector handles all GitHub Events.

 ## Table of Contents